wsperat/forest-fire/docs/python-api.md

 The split semantics are:

 - each feature reserves a separate missing bin
-- split search ignores that bin when choosing the best observed threshold or branch grouping
+- split search ignores that bin when choosing observed thresholds or branch groupings
-- once the best observed split has been found, the learner evaluates sending missing rows left vs right and stores the better routing decision
+- the exact missing-row search behavior then depends on `missing_value_strategy`
 - if a feature had no missing rows at a learned split, a later missing value falls back to the node prediction instead of pretending that the feature had seen a trained missing branch

+Under `missing_value_strategy="heuristic"`:

+- choose the split from observed values first
+- then decide whether missing rows should go left or right for that chosen split

+Under `missing_value_strategy="optimal"`:

+- for each candidate split, evaluate both missing-left and missing-right
+- keep the best joint combination of split and missing routing

 That fallback is: